ViliLipo/jaffa-frontend-swalab2020/report.md

 is created to do ACID-transactions between services.

-Chris Richardson defines Sagas in two categories: choreography based and orchestration based on his site(www.micro-services.io).
+Chris Richardson defines Sagas in two categories: choreography based and orchestration based on his [website](www.micro-services.io).
 In choreography-based each local transaction publishes domain events or messages that trigger local transactions in other services.
 In orchestration-based saga an orchestrator tells the participants using events or messages what local transactions to execute.

+In essence saga is a chain of local transactions that are linked with events or messages that form a local transaction.
+If any of the transactions fails series of compensating actions will take place.

 ### Message queues